 Bake the sheet cake at 350 degrees for 30-32 minutes.
 To test for doneness, insert a toothpick into the center of the cake.
 If it comes out clean and crumb-free the cake is done.

-Cream cheese frosting is traditional for carrot cake.
-Be sure to check out my tutorial for How to Make Cream Cheese Frosting.
-Here’s what you’ll need to mix up your cream cheese frosting:
+Be sure to check out my tutorial for How to Make Cream Cheese Frosting for all of my best tips and techniques to getting a velvety, smooth delicious cream cheese frosting.

 Once the carrot cake comes out of the oven, let it cool to room temperature.
 While the cake cools, you can then mix together the frosting.